 over a drum kit alongside Matt Sorum and the two launch into a drum

-Chester Bennington, plus the Sex Pistols' Steve Jones and Paul Cook.
+Park's Chester Bennington, plus the Sex Pistols' Steve Jones and Paul

-Covenant House California's ninth annual Awards Gala held at the Beverly
+honouree at Covenant House California's ninth annual Awards Gala held

-a portion of proceeds from Nikki's Heroin Diaries
+Hills.
+With a portion of proceeds from Nikki's Heroin Diaries

 best-seller going to his charity Running Wild in The Night, a creative

 arts program for Covenant House California at their youth shelters in

-Los Angeles and Oakland, he is able to present the organisation with a cheque for more
+Los Angeles and Oakland, he is able to present the organisation with a

-of a final track titled Goin' Out Swingin'.
+inclusion of a final track titled Goin' Out Swingin'.
 In a press

 release, Nikki says, "Before our performance at the press conference,

 we were firing on all cylinders at sound check just jamming out, and

 that's when the new idea came.
-We quickly laid it down and went to the studio to record
+We quickly laid it down and went to the

-ultimate song to end the record with and begin the new
+tracks.
+It's the ultimate song to end the record with and begin the new